Having spent several hours staring at the augeas code, I wonder how many people use it. It felt incomplete. PR up.

 thanks for looking into the table and finding fixes+improvments

 do you mind breaking those changes up into distinct PRs?

-for example:1. removing the no-standard-includes searching
+1. removing the no-standard-includes searching

 2. fixing path reporting

 3. implementing LIKE support for node and path

 (1) is a one line change, it’s easy to separate out, but feels silly.
 OTOH, if it makes discussion easier…